 Google search for good personality traits.
 You’re bound to fall into several wonderful traits and compliment yourself for having these.
 Work on developing other traits that you find easier naturally.

 Find some Affirmative quotes that remind you what is reasonable to expect from yourself as a person of worth and integrity.
 Read them often.

 Spend time with people who have a way of making you feel good about yourself.
 Limit time spent with people who joke at your expense or leave you feeling unloved or unappreciated.

-Some people have been surrounded by others who have intimidated or humiliated them most of their life.
-We can become comfortable with this kind of treatment but it’s not in our best interest.
+Some people are surrounded by others who intimidate or humiliate them most of their life.
+We can become comfortable with this kind of treatment but it will wear us down emotionally.
 Changing the people around us might seem impossible but it’s a necessity.
-No one deserves to be in a position where they are treated this way.
+No one deserves to be in a position where they are mistreated this way.